GorettiRivera/42-PHP_Piscine/README.md

 # 42-PHP_Piscine

-The PHP pool will allow you to access basic web technologies.
+The PHP piscine will allow you to access basic web technologies.

 ## Objectives:
 * HTML